Exploring small-angle emissions in charm quark jets in proton-proton collisions at $\sqrt{s}$ = 5.02 TeV: Introduction

 \section{Introduction}

 The formation of jets, the highly collimated showers of hadrons produced in high-energy collisions, is a rich multiscale process that probes different emergent phenomena of the strong interaction.
 Jet substructure techniques allow for an understanding of jet shower formation as a function of momentum scale, providing a view into the building blocks of quantum chromodynamics (QCD).
-The radiation pattern of jets initiated by gluons or light quarks is governed by the infrared and collinear divergences of QCD \cite{Dokshitzer:1991wu}.
+The radiation pattern of jets is governed by the infrared and collinear divergences of QCD \cite{Dokshitzer:1991wu}.
+Differences between gluons and light quarks arise from Casimir effects.
 For jets initiated by heavy quarks, such as charm or bottom, these divergences are effectively regularized by the quark mass, which leads to formation of jets where most of their momentum is carried by the heavy quarks.
 This makes the showering process of heavy-quark jets distinct from those of light-quark or gluon jets.
 Thus, measurements of heavy-quark jet substructure are needed in order to improve our understanding of the final-state radiation dependence on a mass scale.